Ferdinand de Braekeleer – Escena de interior con personajes

 At the Antwerp art exhibition of 1819 he exhibited four paintings, of which Tobias bezorgt het zicht aan zijn vader terug (Tobias Restoring his Father’s Sight) won him the Dutch Prix de Rome in the category of historical paintings.
 This prize provided him with a scholarship that allowed him to study in Italy to improve his skills.
 He spent 1821 and 1822 in Italy.
 Together with his tutor Van Brée (who joined him in Rome) he visited several Italian cities, including Naples, Ancona, Firenze, Bologna and Venice.
 Fascinated by these Italian cities and their landscape, he filled a sketch book with crayon drawings of landscapes and city views, which is currently on display in the Bibliotheque Royale Albert (Royal Albert Library) in Brussels.
 After his return to Belgium, De Braekeleer lived in his home town Antwerp.
 He created works inspired by the old Flemish masters.
 He primarily focused on historical paintings.
 One of these is the painting De Citadel van Antwerpen na het bombardement van 1832 (The citadel of Antwerp after the bombardment of 1832).
 Partially because of his paintings about the 1832 bombardments by the Dutch, he became an influential artist in Belgium after the independence of Belgium.
 His two sons, Ferdinand the Younger (1828 – 1857) and Henri de Braekeleer (1840 – 1888) followed in their father’s footsteps and also became painters.
 His nephew Adriaan Ferdinand de Braekeleer (1818 – 1904), was also a painter.
 Besides his sons, he tutored several other painters who became influential, such as Jan August Hendrik Leys and Ernest Slingeneye.

-Colección del Carmen
+Procedencia: Colección del Carmen